nylas/nylas-ruby/README.md

 `RESTCLIENT_LOG=stdout rails s`

-*Note that you will need to replace the Inbox App ID and Secret in `config/environments/development.rb` to use the sample app.*
+*Note that you will need to replace the Nylas App ID and Secret in `config/environments/development.rb` to use the sample app.*

 ## Usage

 ### App ID and Secret

-Before you can interact with the Inbox API, you need to register for the Nylas Developer Program at [https://www.nylas.com/](https://www.nylas.com/).
+Before you can interact with the Nylas API, you need to register for the Nylas Developer Program at [https://www.nylas.com/](https://www.nylas.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

 Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
 That said, in the example project and code snippets below, the values were added to `config/environments/development.rb` for convenience.